1Magpie1/A_Forest/content/_index.md

 	- Because we all forget things from time to time.
 - And these are some [teaching notes](/Teaching&Learning) for those that are curious!

 As much of this website is me [working in public](https://notes.andymatuschak.org/Work_with_the_garage_door_up), there will be incomplete and partially formed ideas here.
-Some of the thoughts may be incorrect or inaccurate.
-To help understand how well developed an idea is, look for the following tags:
+To help understand how well-developed an idea is, look for the following tags:
 - `#Guide`
-	- This my current understanding of how to do a given task.
+	- This is my current understanding of how to do a given task.
 - `#Question`
-	- The beginnings of an idea that needs to be researched and developed.
+	- The beginnings of an idea which needs to be researched and developed.
 - `#Idea`
-	- Something I am currently investigating, but do not have a firm grasp on.
+	- Something I am currently investigating but do not have a firm grasp on.
 - `#Discussion`
 	- Personal thoughts and opinions on a topic.
 - `#Claim`
-	- An idea I am fairly confident I can support, but potentially requires fine tuning.
+	- An idea I am confident I can support but requires fine-tuning.
 - `#Results`
 	- An idea which is supported by research and outside sources.
 - `#Procedure`